Deaconess: Roles

 In the Byzantine church women who were deacons had both liturgical and pastoral functions within the church.
 These women also ministered to other women in a variety of ways, including instructing catechumens, assisting with women's baptisms and welcoming women into the church services.
 They also mediated between members of the church, and they cared for the physical, emotional and spiritual needs of the imprisoned and the persecuted.
 They were sent to women who were housebound due to illness or childbirth.
 They performed the important sacramental duty of conducting the physical anointing and baptism of women.
 Ordination to the diaconate was also appropriate for those responsible for the women's choir, a liturgical duty.
 Evidence in the Vita Sanctae Macrinae (or Life of St. Macrina) shows that Lampadia was responsible for the women's choir.
-Some believe that they were also presiders of the Eucharist, but this practice was seen as invalid.
+Some believe that they were also officiant of the Eucharist, but this practice was seen as invalid.

 Art

 It has been argued that some examples of Christian art reflect the leadership roles of women as deacons including administration of the host, teaching, baptizing, caring for the physical needs of the congregation and leading the congregation in prayers.
 Some depictions of women in early Christian art in various ministerial roles were, arguably, later covered up to depict men.
 The fresco in the Catacombs of Priscilla has been claimed as one example of a conspiracy to deny women's involvement in the Eucharist.
 Another example involves the chapel of St. Zeno in the Church of St. Praxida in Rome.
 An inscription denoting a woman in the mosaic as, "Episcopa Theodora" was altered by dropping the feminine –ra ending, thereby transforming into a masculine name.
-Because episcopa is the feminine form of the Greek word for bishop or overseer, the inscription suggests that Theodora was a woman who became a bishop; however, this appellation was also originally used to honour the mother of a bishop.
+Because episcopa is the feminine form of the Greek word for bishop or overseer, the inscription suggests that Theodora was a woman who became a bishop.
+The title was also used to refer to the wife a bishop.
+However, Ramelli et al. (2021) challenges the idea that Theodora was given an "honorific" title due to a relation, noting that Pope Paschal’s father, Bonusus, was not titled "episcopus" despite his son’s position, indicating "episcopa" was not merely a relational title.
+Gary Macy (2008)confirms Bonusus appears in the Liber Pontificalis without an official title.